 3. Codelco praised ShovelMetrics™

-4. Co-authored a LoaderMetrics™ study with Minera Los Pelambres (MLP)
+4. Co-authored a LoaderMetrics™ study with a Chilean copper mine

-Like many hard-rock mines, the MLP copper mine in Chile has experienced significant production loss from broken shovel teeth that end up in crushers.
+Like many hard-rock mines, the copper mines of Chile experience significant production loss from broken shovel teeth that end up in crushers.
 To address the issue, the mine installed LoaderMetrics™ Missing Tooth Detection.
 Over a period of 10 months, our solution helped the mine avoid a production loss of ~144 hours.

 5. Launched a new product – BeltMetrics™